upupming/paste/project-presentation/README.md

 **After removed**
 ```
 This is paragraph 1.
-This is paragraph 2, and it crosses several lines, now you can see next paragraph:
+This is paragraph 2, and it crosses several lines, now you can see the next paragraph:
 This is paragraph 3.
 ```